gael-close/quarto-tech-memo/{{cookiecutter.directory}}/{{cookiecutter.filename}}.md

 ---
 title: Formatting Technical Memo with Quarto
 subtitle: A minimum example using the quarto-tech-memo extension
-abstract: |
+abstract: |-
   This is an minimum technical memo containing the usual elements of technical writing: figure, table, equation, citation, bibliography, code snippet, and appendix.
   The document is rendered to PDF by Quarto with a custom extension which provides several styles.
   A memo style (inspired from Tufte handout style) for brief report, a 2-column paper style for scientific article, and a A3 poster style.
   The PDF is rendered with the modern Typst engine, which is built into Quarto.
 keywords: Quarto, technical writing, memo, paper, poster
 author:
   - name: First Author
     email: firstc@email.ch
     orcid: 0000-0000-0000-0001
-    affiliation: [{ref: 1}]
+    affiliation:
+      - ref: 1
   - name: Second Author
     email: second@email.ch
     orcid: 0000-0000-0000-0002
-    affiliation: [{ref: 2}]
+    affiliation:
+      - ref: 2
   - name: Third Author
     email: third@email.ch
     orcid: 0000-0000-0000-0003
-    affiliation: [{ref: 1}]
+    affiliation:
+      - ref: 1
     corresponding: true
 affiliations:
   - id: 1